Mesh LogoMesh

 .complete();

-// Mesh might select UTXO 2 to avoid dealing with TokenA
+// Mesh selects UTXO 2 to avoid TokenA complexity

-// Or if it must use UTXO 1, it ensures TokenA goes to your change output
+// Or ensures TokenA goes to change if UTXO 1 is needed

 const tx = await txBuilder